These are the Places to Take Your Dog in SF

 More Dog-Friendly Hotels

-Argonaut Hotel (Fisherman’s Wharf), Best Western Plus Tuscan Inn (Fisherman’s Wharf), Clift Hotel (Tenderloin), The Fairmont (Nob Hill), Grand Hyatt (Union Square), Harbor Court Hotel (Financial District), Holiday Inn (Nob Hill and SOMA), Hotel Kabuki (Japantown), Hotel Monaco (Union Square), Hotel Palomar (Downtown), Mandarin Oriental (Financial District), JW Marriott (515 Mason St., Union Square), Prescott Hotel (Union Square), Sir Francis Drake (Union Square), Hotel Triton (Union Square), W San Francisco Hotel (SOMA)
+Argonaut Hotel (Fisherman’s Wharf), Best Western Plus Tuscan Inn (Fisherman’s Wharf), Clift Hotel (Tenderloin), The Fairmont (Nob Hill), Grand Hyatt San Francisco Union Square (Union Square), Harbor Court Hotel (Financial District), Holiday Inn San Francisco - Golden Gateway (Nob Hill and SOMA), Hotel Kabuki (Japantown), Loews Regency San Francisco (Financial District), JW Marriott (515 Mason St., Union Square), Kimpton Sir Francis Drake Hotel (Union Square), Hotel Triton (Union Square), W San Francisco Hotel (SOMA)

 Mr. S Leather (SOMA)